ThaaoBlues/ecosys/readme.md

 On Android :
 As you may know, android has some very strict policies on apps data, so it cannot be accessed by others applications.
 To know more about how we can still use files to sync applications data, see [android_app.md](https://github.com/ThaaoBlues/Ecosys/blob/master/android_app.md)

-## DISCLAIMER
+## In what is Ecosys different from a basic synchronisation
-A major design flaw in ecosys, that can be patched but I want to think about the best way to do it, can be exposed in such way :
+As in real life, being opportunistic and independant from a central authority can cause some problems of versionning with your peers.
+And it can be exposed in such way :
 - You have three devices all forming an ecosystem with let's say only one sync task.
 - you modify the targeted filesytem on one device
-- a second device has the opportunity to connect to the one you modified and exchange all the news and gossip ( joke, those are just binary deltas)
+- a second device has the opportunity to connect to the one you modified and exchange all the news and gossip
 - in the hypothesis of the third device not being able to connect to the same network as the first one and you are modifying the second device, the third one could be in a situation where if it connects and exchange with the second one first the timeline of modification of the affected files is broke and the binary deltas the third device is receiving are not adapted to its more ancien state.

-If you use ecosys in a basic way where all your devices are connected to the same network regularly like every day,there is a probability that it never happens, but it could.

 ### Here is a schematic made with chagpt to visualize the problem :